• Free shipping on all orders

 It’s possible that the Cane Corso didn’t show up on the list because some breeds don’t excitedly obey every command.

-Corsi form intensely strong bonds with their owners and would like nothing more than to please them.
+Corsi forms intensely strong bonds with their owners and would like nothing more than to please them.
 But they are also extraordinarily independent and assertive.
 While they are working dogs, it’s along the lines of protection and as guardians rather than racing off to do their owner’s bidding.

 These dogs are the slow and steady type, and it’s even said that some Corsi can even start to anticipate what their owner wants by gestures or looks alone.
-It’s been called an almost-telepathic link.
+It’s been called an almost telepathic link.

 So, Corsi will not eagerly wait for a command and jump up immediately to comply.
 Instead, they will observe the world closely and carefully.
-If they are well-trained, they will look to their owner and even give their own orders.
+If they are well-trained, they will look to their owner and even give their orders.

 Judging how intelligent these dogs are can be tricky, as a new trick might not be something that they are interested in learning.
 This can actually indicate high intelligence, not the opposite, so the standard way of measuring intelligence won’t necessarily work on the Cane Corso.